danieljprice/splash/docs/basic.rst

 Zooming in and out / changing plot limits
 -----------------------------------------

+See :ref:`sec:interactive`.
 Having plotted to an interactive device (e.g. /xw), tasks such as zooming in and out, selecting, colouring and hiding particles, changing the limits of both the plot and the colour bar and many other things can be achieved using either the mouse (i.e., selecting an area on which to zoom in) or by a combination of the mouse and a keystroke.
-For example:

-- select an area and click to zoom in

-- click on the colour bar to change the rendering limits

-- select an area and press ``2`` to colour particles red (particle colours stick between plots, so you can use this to find particles with unusual parameters)

-- select an area and press ``0`` to hide selected particles

-- Press ``-`` or ``+`` to zoom in or out

-- move the mouse over a particle and press ’c’ to see the size of the smoothing circle for that particle

-- press ``a`` (adapt plot limits) to restore the plot limits to the maximum values for the data currently plotted (similarly pressing ’a’ on the colour bar resets the colour bar limits to the minimum and maximum values of the rendered quantity)

-- press ``h`` in interactive mode (that is, with your mouse in the plotting window) for the full list of interactive commands (text appears in the terminal from which splash was invoked)

-- press ``s`` in the plot window to save changes between timesteps, otherwise the settings will revert when you move to the next timestep.

-These tasks can also be achieved non-interactively by a series of text-based menus (see :ref:`sec:settings`).
-For example limits changing options are contained in the :ref:`sec:menu-l`, so to manually set plot limits we would type “l” from the main menu, then “2” for option 2 (set manual limits) and follow the prompts to set the limits for a particular data column.

 .. _sec:postscript: